caifti/SOSC-2018/docs/docker.md

-# Docker containers
+# Docker

-__TODO__ rephrase

 ## Virtual machines and Docker containers

 ### Virtual machine

-Virtual machines have a full OS with its own memory management installed with the associated overhead of virtual device drivers.
+"Virtual machines have a full OS with its own memory management installed with the associated overhead of virtual device drivers.
 In a virtual machine, valuable resources are emulated for the guest OS and hypervisor, which makes it possible to run many instances of one or more operating systems in parallel on a single machine (or host).
-Every guest OS runs as an individual entity from the host system.
+Every guest OS runs as an individual entity from the host system."

 ### Docker containers

-On the other hand Docker containers are executed with the Docker engine rather than the hypervisor.
-Containers are therefore smaller than Virtual Machines and enable faster start up with better performance, less isolation and greater compatibility possible due to sharing of the host’s kernel.
+"On the other hand Docker containers are executed with the Docker engine rather than the hypervisor.
+Containers are therefore smaller than Virtual Machines and enable faster start up with better performance, less isolation and greater compatibility possible due to sharing of the host’s kernel."

 [![docker](img/docker1.png)](https://dodas-ts.github.io/SOSC-2018/img/docker1.png)